daumie/daumie.github.io/content/about-dominic.md

 - Site Reliability
 - Agile Project Management to name a few.

 In my spare time, I love watching documentaries, spending time online on Twitter to keep up-to-date with the latest news and technology trends.
+I love Reddit too.